15 November 2018

 Cafe du Monde

 As fate would have it, the spices tickling his nose was more than he could handle.
 For some of us at the table, time slowed down.
 When I replay this in my mind, it is much like the Zapruder film of the JFK assassination.
 Blurred images, jerky movements, all in silent progression.
 In my heart I know he tried to stop but could not.
 The first sneeze caught nearly everyone unaware.
 Our server, whose head was facing the opposite direction of my father-in-law, jumped, spilling Bananas Foster on the floor.
 He turned to face my now horrified father-in-law who was now on his way to another sneeze when the server scrunched his head and neck as if receiving an impact.
 I believe to this day he said, "I'm Hit!".
 Perhaps it was some spittle or “some magic loogie”.
 The impact knocked him into the server behind him, who at the precise moment of the initial sneeze, lit the brandy-laced orange peel as he began his ladle pour.
-Our server slams into the other's back, causing him to drop the flaming orange peel into the bowl of spiced brandy while also ending the lit ladle into the air.
+Our server slams into the other's back, causing him to drop the flaming orange peel into the bowl of spiced brandy while also sending the lit ladle into the air.
 The ladle and its contents were last seen traveling towards the kitchen, with a flame following behind as if it was rocket-propelled.
 By now a server, laden with a tray full of entrees, exits the kitchen to find the smoldering ladle with his foot.
 He slips and falls causing the server behind him to do the same.
 Somewhere across the dining room, a woman screams "We're all going to die!".
 Although later, when pressed on her outburst, she claims she said, "We're all going to see Coach Dye!"

 Café Brûlot ladle pour.